arslonbekXX/pdp-21-vercel/README.md

 - `git add` – Stage changes 👍
 - `git commit` – Save changes 👍
 - `git log` – View commit history
-- `git reset` and `git checkout` – Undo changes
 - `GUI` vs `CLI` 👍

-🛠 **Practice:** Create a local repository and commit changes
+🛠 **Practice:** Create a local repository and commit changes 👍

 ---

-### 3. Branching and Merging
+### 3. Branching and Merging 👍

-- What is a Branch and why use it?
+- What is a Branch and why use it? 👍
-- `git checkout` / `git switch` – Switch branches
+- `git checkout {branch}` and `git checkout -b {branch}` – Switch and Create branches 👍
-- `git merge` – ®Merge branches
+- `git merge` – ®Merge branches 👍
-- Resolving merge conflicts
+- Resolving merge conflicts 👍

-🛠 **Practice:** Create a branch, make changes, and merge it
+🛠 **Practice:** Create a branch, make changes, and merge it 👍

 ---

-### 4. Working with GitHub
+### 4. Working with GitHub 👍

-- Creating a GitHub repository
+- Creating a GitHub repository 👍
-- Connecting a local repository to GitHub (`git remote add origin`)
+- Connecting a local repository to GitHub (`git remote add origin {repo-link}`) 👍
-- `git push` – Push changes to GitHub
+- `git push` – Push changes to GitHub 👍
 - `git pull` – Fetch and merge changes from GitHub (`git fetch` + `git merge`)
-- `git clone` – Copy a remote repository
+- `git clone` – Copy a remote repository 👍

-🛠 **Practice:** Create a GitHub repository and link it to a local repository
+🛠 **Practice:** Create a GitHub repository and link it to a local repository 👍

----

-### 5. Collaboration & Pull Requests

-- Understanding Clone
-- What is a Pull Request (PR)?
-- Code Review and Merging PRs

-🛠 **Practice:** Fork a repository, create a PR, and review changes

----

 ### 6. Advanced Git

 - `git stash` – Save temporary changes
-- `.gitignore` – Ignoring unnecessary files
+- `.gitignore` – Ignoring unnecessary files 👍

 🛠 **Practice:** Use `git stash`, and `.gitignore`

 ### Deploying apps (1d)

-        ☑️ Deploying apps to vercel from github
+        ☑️ Deploying apps to vercel from github 👍
         ☑️ How to get new domain
         ☑️ How to add domain your website